Jeffeek/Rivulet/README-RESHARPER.md

 - **Does NOT fail the build** - Issues are reported as warnings
 - **Comments are updated** - Re-running updates the existing comment
-- **Caching enabled** - ReSharper tools and NuGet packages are cached
+- **NuGet caching enabled** - NuGet packages are cached for faster runs
 - **Timeout: 15 minutes** - Prevents hanging builds

 ## Manual Trigger